KWMSources/pedSyncer-Service/README.md

+# Please mention: This project is no longer maintained.
+It will also not be maintained for money.
+No matter how much money you offer: I will not help you maintain this project.
+So please: Don't contact me.
+Thanks.

 # pedSyncer-Service

 This is the Web-Service for the pedSyncer-ressource in altV.
 The mission of the pedSyncer-service is to calculate random spawns and paths for the wandering of the peds.
 The base of the calculation are the navMeshes from GTA V. The file `newNavigationMeshes.msgpack` includes all footpath navMeshes from GTA 5.
 There are ~ 98,000 navMeshes, which are managed by the service.